Adrianjewell91/yijing/README.md

 ### <a name="build"></a>Sequential Building of Hexagrams.

 Users build hexagrams line by line.
-Algorithm for generating the lines is listed below.
+The algorithm for generating the lines is described in the next feature.

 <img height="400px" width="850px" src="https://github.com/Adrianjewell91/yijing/blob/master/docs/sequential-building.png"/>